Tech-Enhanced Deliberative Assemblies

 Our proposed timetable is:

-• In year two, we would like to expand on what we learned in 2024 to continue prototyping, testing, and evaluating the tools and methods to extend features and capabilities of the technology that can become a key infrastructure to support citizens’ assemblies.
+• In year two, we would like to expand on what we learned in 2024 to continue prototyping, testing, and evaluating the tools and methods to extend features and capabilities of the technology that can become a key infrastructure to support deliberative assemblies.

 Our newsletter